List of Sword Art Online characters: Gabriel Miller / Subtilizer / Emperor Vecta

 Gabriel Miller is the primary antagonist of the second half of the Alicization Arc, the chief tactical officer of «Glowgen Defense Systems» and the son of the company's founding president.
 He developed a morbid interest in the human soul as a child when he murdered his friend Alicia Klingerman, spurring him to utilize FullDive technology and became a legend in GGO as Subtilizer due his skills of predicting his opponents' moves and ambush them for a quick kill.
 Gabriel is later hired by the National Security Agency to acquire Alice's Fluctlight cube, developing an interest in her due to her resemblance to Alicia.
 During the raid, Gabriel uses the account of Emperor Vecta (ベクタ, Bekuta), a dark god who reigns over the Dark Territory, to rally the Dark Territory's peoples to wage war on the Human Empire.
 After being forced to use his Subtilizer account and continue fighting, Gabriel is killed when Kirito overloads his fluctlight.
-Gabriel's soul comes to in the real world before leaving of his death and being forcibly dragged to Hell by Alicia and his other victims.
+Gabriel's soul returns to the real world and discovers that his physical body is dead due to what happened in Underworld.
+He is then forcibly dragged to Hell by what appears to be Alicia and his other victims.